American Atheists: Leadership

-Ellen Johnson succeeded O'Hair as president after her death.

-On November 2, 2002, at the Godless Americans March on Washington, Johnson was one of the featured speakers.

-In 2002, American Atheists took Wildwood, Florida, to court for "displaying religious decorations at City Hall."
+Ellen Johnson succeeded O'Hair as president.
+Johnson was among the featured speakers at the Godless Americans March on Washington on November 2, 2002.
+That same year, American Atheists took Wildwood, Florida, to court for "displaying religious decorations at City Hall."

-In 2004, the group held their 30th annual national convention.
-The convention attracted several best-selling atheist authors and leaders from several other secular organizations.
+The group held their 30th annual national convention in 2004, attracting several best-selling atheist authors and leaders from other secular organizations.